ANALYZE – Analytics Platforms

 Because of SQL scripting, people tend to avoid databases.
 Airtable is different because it makes database management straightforward.

-Compared to conventional worksheets, Airtable’s layout is fresh to the eyes and it’s super intuitive.
+Compared to conventional worksheets, Airtable’s layout is fresh to the eyes and super intuitive.
 The program can also be integrated into other applications like Shipstation and Slack.

 Click here to see our full Airtable review.